Apple TV Plus: Every New TV Show Arriving in September

 September 9

-- Central Park, season 3 (2020-): An animated show about a family who lives in Central Park and try to save it from a developer.
+- Central Park, season 3 (2020-): An animated show about a family that lives in Central Park and tries to save the park from a developer.

 - Gutsy (2022): This documentary series follows Hilary and Chelsea Clinton as they meet "the world's bravest and boldest women."